janLolen/Toki-Pona-Translations/README.md

 Rivals of Aether: Started

 Minecraft: Based on the official translation and on jan Poman's sitelen pona version.
-Complete
+Complete, but may have mistakes

 Minecraft Fabric mods:
 - Chat heads: Complete